Biden to announce new border control measures and legal pathways to some migrants

 The White House is expanding a pandemic-era program allowing the administration to quickly expel people from Nicaragua, Cuba and Haiti who illegally cross into the country from Mexico.

-President Biden will announce the plans at the White House this morning ahead of meetings Biden will have in Mexico City next week with Mexican President Andrés Manuel López Obrador.
+President Biden announced the plans at the White House this morning ahead of meetings Biden will have in Mexico City next week with Mexican President Andrés Manuel López Obrador.
 As part of that trip, Biden has said he plans to make a stop at the southern U.S. border.

-The speech is scheduled for 11:15 a.m.
-EST. Watch it live here:

-He will also announce new limited legal pathways to the United States for migrants from those countries who have family or other pre-existing ties to the country.
+He also announced new limited legal pathways to the United States for migrants from those countries who have family or other pre-existing ties to the country.

 "Effective immediately, nationals from Venezuela, Nicaragua, Cuba and Haiti who attempt to cross our border unlawfully will be very swiftly returned to Mexico and will be found ineligible for this program," a senior administration official told reporters.